Bundle Up and Save! Get BOTH the Personal Vision Tracker and the Insight for just $99.99

-EyeQue products uniquely combine time honored and tested methods with technology advancements to bring convenience to vision testing.
+EyeQue products uniquely combine time-honored and tested methods with technological advancements to bring convenience to vision testing.
 The products are specifically designed to capture information about the visual system and bring awareness to the importance of caring for our eyes, in the most convenient fashion.
 The Personal Vision Tracker, the first of two devices, measures an individual’s refractive status, including near-or-farsightedness and astigmatism.
 The second device, the EyeQue Insight, provides a measurement of visual acuity or the sharpness of vision.
-Both of EyeQue products are based on instruments and charts used in vision testing for many years.
+Both of the EyeQue products are based on instruments and charts used in vision testing for many years.

 EyeQue’s products are self-administered, convenient, affordable and accessible.
 Learn more about our products and future innovations at http://www.eyeque.com.